-Cancer of unknown primary (CUP) means that cancer spread (secondary cancer) has been found in your body, but your doctors can't find where the cancer started (the primary tumour).
+Cancer of unknown primary (CUP) means that cancer spread (secondary cancer) has been found in your body, but doctors don't know where the cancer started (the primary tumour).

 What cancer is

 Your body is made up of billions of cells that can only be seen under a microscope.
 The cells are grouped together to make up the tissues and organs of our bodies.

 Normally, cells only divide to replace old and worn out cells.
-Cancer develops when something inside a single cell goes wrong, making the cell carry on dividing until it forms a lump or tumour.
+Cancer develops when something inside a single cell goes wrong, making the cell carry on dividing until it forms a lump or a tumour.

 A tumour can be either non cancerous (benign) or cancerous (malignant).
 A benign tumour does not spread to other parts of the body.
 But a malignant tumour (cancer) can spread.

 What is a primary cancer?

 The place where a cancer starts growing is called the primary site.
 Cells from this primary site may break away and spread to other parts of the body through the bloodstream or lymphatic system.
 These escaped cells can then grow and form other tumours, which are known as secondary cancers or metastases.

 Cancers are named and treated according to where they first started developing, even if they have spread to other parts of the body.

 For example, if you have bowel cancer that has spread to the liver, it is called bowel cancer with liver metastases or secondaries.
 It is not called liver cancer.
 This is because the cancerous cells in the liver are actually cancerous bowel cells.
 They are not liver cells that have become cancerous.
 Doctors confirm this by looking at the cells under the microscope.